klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model.rst

    tavg_freq_opt(1) = 'nyear'

- Build the case by running the command ``./case.build``.
+Build the cases by running the command ``./case.build``.
 On the NCAR/CISL machine cheyenne, CISL requests that model builds not be done on login nodes, to reduce computational load.
 The build can be done on batch nodes of cheyenne by running the command ``qcmd -- ./case.build``.

 Specifics for the IRF generating case that generates IRF output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^